telerik/xaml-docs/controls/radslider/howto/tick-templateselector.md

 position: 1
 ---

-# How to Customize the Look of the Tick Marks Using TickTemplateSelector
+# {{ site.framework_name }} RadSlider How to Customize the Look of the Tick Marks Using TickTemplateSelector

 The __TickTemplateSelector__ property gives you the ability to display ticks with different templates.
 This tutorial will walk you through the common task of creating and applying __TickTemplateSelector.__